reillypascal/personalsite-ssg/pages/wiki/reading/ai-criticism.md

 ## AI, Ideology, and Power

+- Timnit Gebru and Émile P. Torres, “[The TESCREAL bundle: Eugenics and the promise of utopia through artificial general intelligence](https://firstmonday.org/ojs/index.php/fm/article/view/13636)”

+> We argue that, unlike systems with specific applications which can be evaluated following standard engineering principles, undefined systems like “AGI” cannot be appropriately tested for safety.
+Why, then, is building AGI often framed as an unquestioned goal in the field of AI?
+In this paper, we argue that the normative framework that motivates much of this goal is rooted in the Anglo-American eugenics tradition of the twentieth century.
+As a result, many of the very same discriminatory attitudes that animated eugenicists in the past (e.g., racism, xenophobia, classism, ableism, and sexism) remain widespread within the movement to build AGI, resulting in systems that harm marginalized groups and centralize power, while using the language of “safety” and “benefiting humanity” to evade accountability.

 - Robin James, “[We’re Through Being Cool: techbros, manosphere influencers, Ancient Greek masculinity, and AI](https://www.its-her-factory.com/2025/08/were-through-being-cool-techbros-manosphere-influencers-ancient-greek-masculinity-and-ai/)”

 > But instead of appropriating performances of stereotypical white femininity and non-whitneness, today Artificial Intelligence grants people access to creativity in a legibly masculine way centered not so much in self-mastery, but the mastery of others.